Achieving $\widetilde{O}(1/\epsilon)$ Sample Complexity for Bilinear Systems Identification under Bounded Noises: Abstract

 \section{Abstract}

 This paper studies finite-sample set-membership identification for discrete-time bilinear systems under bounded symmetric log-concave disturbances.
-Compared with existing finite-sample results for linear systems and related analyses under stronger noise assumptions, we consider the more challenging bilinear setting with trajectory-dependent regressors and allow marginally stable dynamics with polynomial mean-square state growth.
-Under these conditions, we prove that the diameter of the feasible parameter set shrinks with sample complexity $\widetilde{\mathcal O}(1/\epsilon)$.
+Our analysis considers trajectory-dependent regressors and allows marginally stable dynamics with polynomial mean-square state growth.
+We prove that the diameter of the feasible parameter set shrinks with sample complexity $\widetilde{\mathcal O}(1/\epsilon)$ where $\epsilon$ is the estimation error.
 Simulation supports the theory and illustrates the advantage of the proposed estimator for uncertainty quantification.